Abigail Adams

 Abigail Adams (née Smith; – October 28, 1818) was the wife and closest advisor of John Adams, the second president of the United States, and the mother of John Quincy Adams, the sixth president of the United States.
-She was a founder of the United States, and was both the first second lady and second first lady of the United States, although such titles were not used at the time.
-She and Barbara Bush are the only two women in American history who were both married to a U.S. president and the mother of a U.S. president.
+She is widely considered to be an influential figure in the founding of the United States, and was both the first second lady and second first lady of the United States, although such titles were not used at the time.
+She and Barbara Bush are the only two women in American history who were both the wife of a U.S. president and the mother of another U.S. president.

 Adams's life is one of the most documented of the first ladies.
 Many of the letters she wrote to John Adams while he was in Philadelphia as a delegate in the Continental Congress, prior to and during the Revolutionary War, document the closeness and versatility of their relationship.
 John Adams frequently sought the advice of Abigail on many matters, and their letters are filled with intellectual discussions on government and politics.
 Her letters also serve as eyewitness accounts of the home front of the Revolutionary War.

 Surveys of historians conducted periodically by the Siena College Research Institute since 1982 have consistently found Adams to rank as one of the three most highly regarded first ladies by historians.